 Nanophotonics is the study of understanding and engineering light at a very small scale.
-It is a fragment of nanotechnology that examines the conduct of light on nanometer scales as well as interactions of nanometer-sized objects with light.
+It is a fragment of nanotechnology that examines the conduct of light on nanometer scales as well as the interactions of nanometer-sized objects with light.
 This is moreover deliberated a branch of electrical engineering, optics, and optical engineering.

 Goals of Nanophotonics